mysql-workbench-schema-exporter/mysql-workbench-schema-exporter/README.md

     Generate method `__sleep()` to include only real columns when entity is serialized.
 Default is `true`.

+  * `quoteIdentifier`

+    If this option is enabled, all table names and column names will be quoted using backtick (`` ` ``).
+Usefull when the table name or column name contains reserved word.
+Default is `false`.

 ### Option list for Propel Xml